 Directories with advertising rates, contact info and circulation/audience audit data for magazines, newspapers, radio stations, Internet sites and marketing list vendors.

 SRDS Online also provides access to the Local Market Audience Analyst reports, including Market Profile Reports, Lifestyle Analysis Reports, Demographics Reports, and PRIZM Reports.
+See a list of the PRIZM Social and Lifestage Groups here.

 Simmons CU Contains media audience and market survey data collected through interviews and questionnaires covering consumer product, media, and lifestyle preferences.
 Utilized to determine the probable audience for certain products or services.